 We have some favorite photos (and hikes).
 Above is one of them.
 Camping on Giant Ledge in the Catskills is always a pleasure.
 But catching the sunrise is simply awe-inspiring.

-The feature photo for this post was taken not long after sunrise while having breakfast on a chilly 35-degree morning on a fall day.
+This post’s feature photo was taken not long after sunrise while having breakfast on a chilly 35-degree morning on a fall day.
 The increasing warmth of the rising sun made sipping our coffee an experience that will linger!